beginning of content

 Immunotherapy, sometimes called biological therapy, is a type of cancer treatment.
 It works by using your immune system to help treat the cancer.

-Immunotherapy is currently approved in Australia for some cancers and is being trialled for other cancers.
+Certain immunotherapies are currently approved for use in Australia for some cancers and are being trialled for other cancers.

 Talk with your doctor about whether immunotherapy could benefit you.